eazybytes/spring/README.md

 ## Pre-requisite for the course

-- Good understanding on Java
+- Good understanding on Core Java languagge
 - Basic understanding on HTML, CSS, Web Apps but not mandatory
 - Interest to learn and explore about Spring framework